hkseth/about.me/Resume.md

-# Hitesh Seth
+## Hitesh Seth
 https://www.linkedin.com/in/hiteshseth | +1-609-610-4861  | hitesh.seth@gmail.com

-## TL;DR
+### TL;DR
 - I architect global large-scale technology transformations.
 I thrive in complexity ⇒ I have a passionate drive to simplify it.
 - I am an expert in applying CRM, Data & AI platforms at scale, in regulated industries.
-- Currently, laser-focused on getting CRM (Sales, Servicing, Marketing) Agentic capabilities, built on a Data & AI foundation, live at scale in production within the largest/complex customers in regulated industries - Financial Services & Insurance, and to some extent Life Sciences & Healthcare.
+- Currently, I am laser-focused on getting CRM (Sales, Servicing, Marketing) Agentic capabilities, built on a Data & AI foundation, live at scale in production within the largest/complex customers in regulated industries - Financial Services & Insurance, and to some extent Life Sciences & Healthcare.
-- **Mentor**: Very passionate about learning/teaching, particualarly Women in Computing after my experiences [attending Grace Hopper Conference](https://www.linkedin.com/pulse/what-i-learnt-grace-hopper-celebration-2018-hitesh-seth/) and interacting with my daughter and her circle of friends...
+- **Mentor**: Very passionate about learning/teaching, particularly Women in Computing after my experiences [attending Grace Hopper Conference](https://www.linkedin.com/pulse/what-i-learnt-grace-hopper-celebration-2018-hitesh-seth/) and interacting with my daughter and her circle of friends...
 - I am a grounded, hands-on technologist, a rapid and forever learner, a strategic big-picture thinker, and a pragmatic innovator who can rapidly crystallize concepts into products and platforms.
 I am passionate about learning, building, coaching, and enabling high-performance teams to thrive in an agile product-centric culture.
 - I bring a fresh, outside-in perspective to help understand and solve the core technology challenges to create & deliver genuinely transformative experiences, products, and ecosystems.

-## Salesforce
-### Chief Architect, Financial Services & Insurance (2024 - )
+### Salesforce: Chief Solution Architect (2024 - )
-- As Chief Architect for Financial Services & Insurance, I am responsible for the solution architecture for our products, working closely with key customers around the world.
-My primary focus is on integrating customer-facing CRM capabilities—such as Sales, Marketing, Onboarding, and Servicing (Contact Center) with Data, AI/ML and GenAI/Agent platforms.
+- Responsible for the solution architecture for our products, working closely with key customers around the world.
+My primary focus is on integrating customer-facing CRM capabilities—such as Sales, Marketing, Onboarding, and Servicing (Contact Center) with Data, AI/ML, and GenAI/Agent platforms.
 - Partner with our key Financial Services customers (globally) to understand their key CRM/Data/AI implementations, map out current-state and target state architecture, identify challenges and opportunities, and design 6-18 month roadmaps.
 We work to optimize the implementation and integration of Salesforce technologies with core systems.
-- Engage with senior leaders of our largest/most-complex customers to map out their current and planned investments to ensure that they have an aggressive but achievable roadmap that drives business value in the core CRM capabilities - Sales, Servicing, Marketing, built on a foundation of hetrogenous Data & AI/ML platforms.
+- Engage with senior leaders of our largest/most-complex customers to map out their current and planned investments to ensure that they have an aggressive but achievable roadmap that drives business value in the core CRM capabilities - Sales, Servicing, Marketing, built on a foundation of heterogeneous Data & AI/ML platforms.
-- With a specific focus on Data & AI/GenAI/Agents, understand the current capabilities/architecture of the entire enterprise, with a specific emphasis on Data & AI platforms, and layout a target state architecture of how predictive & Generative AI, particularly Agents, capabilities can be leveraged to power the customer and colleague facing experiences.
+- With a specific focus on Data & AI/GenAI/Agents, understand the current capabilities/architecture of the entire enterprise, with a specific emphasis on Data & AI platforms, and lay out a target state architecture of how predictive & Generative AI, particularly Agents, capabilities can be leveraged to power the customer and colleague-facing experiences.
 - In addition to the "core" Retail & Commercial Banking, Payments, currently focusing a lot on applying Agentic AI and data platforms to create the next generation customer experiences in Wealth Management, Investment Banking, Capital Markets, Insurance & Fintech.
 - As the voice of the customer, I amplify their needs, becoming the connective tissue between customers and the  multiple Salesforce product teams, helping shape our product development and integration strategies.
-- Work closely with Salesforce Ventures teams for investing, acquisition and integration of startups/Fintechs to shape the product and partner ecosystem integrqtion roadmap.
+- Work closely with Salesforce Ventures teams for investing, acquisition, and integration of startups/Fintechs to shape the product and partner ecosystem integration roadmap.
-- Joined Salesforce as I wanted to contribute and fast learn about other Financial Services (outside of retail banking/financial services, payments, card network, merchant services, loyalty - which I am a true expert of) but I wanted learn Private Equity, Capital Markets, Investment Banking and other regulated industries.
+- Joined Salesforce as I wanted to contribute and fast learn about other Financial Services (outside of retail banking/financial services, payments, card network, merchant services, loyalty - which I am a true expert of), but I wanted to learn Private Equity, Capital Markets, Investment Banking, and other regulated industries.

-## JPMorgan Chase, NYC
-### Managing Director, Chase Data, AI/ML Platforms Architecture & Engineering (2022 - 2024)
+## JPMorgan Chase: Managing Director, Chase Data, AI/ML Platforms Architecture & Engineering (2022 - 2024)
 - Ran Data, AI/ML Architecture, Strategy & Engineering at Chase, responsible for End-to-End architecture, technology strategy, and cloud-native transformation and migration for Chase Consumer and Community Banking (CCB) Data Platforms and products.
-This integrated suite of products is the core foundation of multiple product lines including, Consumer Banking, Small Business Banking, Credit Cards, Connected Commerce, Auto Finance, Home Finance, and Chase Wealth Management.
+This integrated suite of products is the core foundation of multiple product lines, including Consumer Banking, Small Business Banking, Credit Cards, Connected Commerce, Auto Finance, Home Finance, and Chase Wealth Management.
 - Designed & Built products for data ingestion, transformation, processing, warehousing, stream ingestion, and stream processing capabilities across CCB.
-- Led a team of 120+ engineers and architects focused on Data Engineering & AI/ML; Change the culture to become hands-on “show’n’tell” themes.
+- Led a team of 120+ engineers and architects focused on Data Engineering & AI/ML; changed the culture to become hands-on “show’n’tell” themes.
 Hired several individuals across US and India to change the talent skillset in the team.
 - Run AI/ML Technology Strategy for Chase to converge AI/ML capabilities across several product lines.
 - Second tenure at Chase; earlier (2003-06) worked on the Bank One merger, Online Banking, Payments, Channel Convergence, etc.